-Generalizing results of [1], we will determine exactly which circular planar graphs are recoverable, showing that for circular planar graphs, weak recoverability and strong recoverability are equivalent.
+Generalizing results of [2] and [1], we will determine exactly which circular planar graphs are recoverable, showing that for circular planar graphs, weak recoverability and strong recoverability are equivalent.
+The techniques of [2] used linear algebra and are no longer applicable in a non-linear setting, while the techniques of [1] will require modification because the Y- Δ transformation is no longer available.